 If data supporting an area of concern is limited, or if the concern cannot yet be determined to impact the effectiveness of the State Plan, it shall be noted in the FAME as an observation.
 Observations shall include a Federal Monitoring Plan to be completed by OSHA.
-OSHA must take action to either close the observation or convert it to a formal finding within three years.
+An observation may appear on three consecutive FAME Reports before it must be either closed or converted to a finding.
 Previous findings may also be converted into observations where a review of available information warrants such a reclassification.
 An observation template to assist OSHA in tracking and monitoring the status of observations is included in both the follow-up FAME Report and comprehensive FAME Report templates.

-To the degree possible, a discussion with the State Plan regarding areas of concern that may result in a finding or observation should be held during the on-site review's closing conference.
+To the degree possible, a discussion with the State Plan regarding areas of concern that may result in a finding or observation should be held during the case file review closing conference.
 An additional closing discussion shall be held (via teleconference or in-person) after the Region has determined all proposed findings and observations.
-If the State Plan objects to any findings or observations, further discussion may be held in an attempt to reach an agreement though OSHA makes the final determination regarding what is included in the report.
+If the State Plan objects to any findings or observations, further discussion may be held in an attempt to reach an agreement, though OSHA makes the final determination regarding what is included in the report.

-a.
+- a.
 Recommendation Categories.

-Recommendations as a result of the FAME findings should be categorized into the following areas:
+Recommendations as a result of the FAME findings should be categorized into the following areas: - i.

-- i.
 Open Recommendation that still requires corrective action and shall be reviewed during the next FAME. - ii.
 Awaiting Verification Recommendation for which corrective action has been taken but the outcome has not yet been verified and shall be carried over as a recommendation to the next report. - iii.
 Converted to observation a previous finding that has been converted to an observation for monitoring in the next FAME. - iv.
 Completed Recommendation for which corrective action has been taken and verified. - v.
 Closed Recommendation that has been mutually agreed upon as not impacting the effectiveness and for which the Region does not want to formally monitor as an observation.